HuyaneMatsu/hata/docs/ref/discord/Guild.md

 Tries to find the guild from the already existing ones.
 If it can not find it creates a new one.
 If the guild is partial (or freshly created) sets it's attributes from the passed `data`.
-If the the guild is not added to the client's guilds yet, then it adds the guild to them, and the client to the guilds's clients.
+If the guild is not added to the client's guilds yet, then it adds the guild to them, and the client to the guilds's clients.